TZstatsADS/Spring2021-Project3-group6/doc/README.md

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains all the different main files used to extract features from the data sets, implement, train cross validate and test the models.